 Lights...
 Camera...
 Action!

 Hollywood invites you on the red carpet for an unforgettable experience filled with excitement and entertainment with its different sections: Sunset Boulevard, Hollywood Boulevard, Echo Lake, Animation Courtyard, Commissary Lane, Pixar Place, Grand Avenue, Toy Story Land and Star Wars:Galaxy's Edge.

 You won't want to miss Toy Story Mania (enter the Toy Story Midway Games play set to battle 3D objects), Slinky Dog Dash (new family roller coaster), Alien Swirling Saucers (take a trip into space on board a toy rocket with the aliens from Toy Story), Lightning McQueen's Racing Academy (a oneof-a-kind show that will put you in the middle of the Disney and Pixar Cars universe), Rock 'n' Roller Coaster (a high-speed roller coaster ride to classic Aerosmith tunes), The Twilight Zone Tower of Terror (take an elevator to the 13th floor before plummeting to the ground), Star Tours: The Adventure Continue (make a jump to hyperspace to the world of Star Wars), and Star Wars: Rise of the Resistance (Join the Resistance in an epic battle against the First Order).

-In the evening, you can choose between Fantasmic, a show that will take you into Mickey's imagination as he dreams that he is a sorcerer's apprentice, featuring an array of Disney villains, heroes and princesses, or the all-new Star Wars: A Galactic Spectacular fireworks extravaganza and immersive light show combining the lights, sounds, music and special effects of Star Wars.
+In the evening, you can choose between Fantasmic, a show that will take you into Mickey's imagination as he dreams that he is a sorcerer's apprentice, featuring an array of Disney villains, heroes and princesses (back in 2022), or the Indiana Jones Epic Stunt Spectacular with stage shows, action and adventure.

 351 South Studio Drive, Orlando (Exit 65 on Interstate 4)